AsFaBw/erica/README.md

 ![Alt text](PoC/PoCPartlyAssembled.JPG?raw=true "Erica PoC V0.1 PCB stacked") ...basic access to CC1101 SPI interface (controlled by I2C select) working.
 Especially gating the SPI select with the 1G32 OR gate:
-![Alt text](PoC/PoCBurstSingleSPI.png?raw=true "Erica PoC V0.1 PCB stacked")
+![Alt text](PoC/PoCBurstSingleSPI.png?raw=true "Erica PoC V0.1 PCB stacked") While the 868MHz modules can be accessed as expected, the 433MHz module's SPI interface does not respond.
+Investigated and found that the pinout is different than the one I had used for schematic design:-) There are similar looking 433MHz modules on the market, that have slightly different pin assignments.
+Used the one for pcb design and ordered the other.
+Anyhow, the 868MHz modules operation gave me enough confidence to order the "improved" version.
+Anyhow it might be intersting to repair the PoC pcb (design V0.2), as it is possible to assemble such a board for ~20Euros.
 ![Alt text](PoC/PoCFirstAccessI2CSPI.png?raw=true "Erica PoC V0.1 PCB stacked")

 # GreatFET